New Ram electric pickup can go up to 500 miles on a charge

 The truck isn’t due in showrooms until the fourth quarter of 2024.
 The price will be announced closer to the on-sale date.

-Ram hasn’t announced where the electric truck will be built, but says under current rules, it should qualify for a $7,500 U.S. electric vehicle tax credit.
+Stellantis says the truck will be built in the U.S., but it hasn’t disclosed which factory.
+The company says that under current rules, the Ram Rev should qualify for a $7,500 U.S. electric vehicle tax credit.
 To qualify, vehicles must be assembled North America.
-Also a certain percentage of battery minerals and parts must come from the U.S. or free trade partners.
+Also, a certain percentage of battery minerals and parts must come from the U.S. or free trade partners.

 Kia’s new EV9 is a little longer than the automaker’s popular gas-powered Telluride, and it can seat up to seven people in three rows of seats.

-The EV9 comes with two powertrain options, a standard battery and rear-wheel-drive, and an optional larger battery that’s expected to go 300 miles on a charge.
+The EV9 comes with two powertrain options, a standard battery and rear-wheel-drive, and an optional larger battery that’s expected to go 300 miles (480 kilometers) on a charge.
 All-wheel-drive also is an option.

-Kia says the dual-motor GT line comes with 379 horsepower and can go from zero to 60 mph in five seconds.
+Kia says the dual-motor GT line comes with 379 horsepower and can go from zero to 60 mph (97 kilometers per hour) in five seconds.
 The battery can be charged from 10% to 80% in under 25 minutes at a fast-charging station, Kia says.

 The EV9 will hit U.S. showrooms late this year, and it’s expected to be built at the company’s plant in West Point, Georgia, starting next year.
 The automaker says it’s reviewing requirements and doesn’t know yet whether it will qualify for the $7,500 tax credit.